Black Cats: Bad Luck or Misunderstood?

 It’s October, and in October, we celebrate all things spooky, scary, and suspenseful!
 It’s the time of year for pumpkins, ghosts, skeletons, and witches.
 After all, what’s a witch without their black cat?

 Black cats are the source of many superstitions, usually bad.
 Many people associate a black cat crossing your path with bad luck, or even death.
 In Medieval Europe, black cats were symbols of evil, connected with the devil.
-Witches were thought to use black cats to communicate with the devil or commit evil deeds specifically.
+People believed that witches used black cats to communicate with the devil or commit evil deeds.
 Some people even thought that witches would turn into black cats to hide their identity or cast spells in secrecy.
-Because of the mass hysteria surrounding witches and witchcraft in the twelfth century, many black cats were killed by association.
-It is thought that the mass killing of black cats may have contributed to the quick spread of the Bubonic Plague and the deaths of over 25 million people in Medieval Europe.
+During the twelfth century, mass hysteria surrounding witches and witchcraft led people to kill many black cats by association.
+Historians believe that this mass killing of black cats may have contributed to the rapid spread of the Bubonic Plague, which caused the deaths of over 25 million people in Medieval Europe.

-However, black cats aren’t seen as harbingers of death and evil everywhere.
-In Egyptian culture and mythology, the goddess Bastet is often symbolized as a woman with a black cat head.
+However, not all cultures view black cats as harbingers of death and evil.
+In Egyptian culture and mythology, people often symbolize the goddess Bastet as a woman with a black cat’s head.
 She’s a fierce warrior goddess who defends pharaohs and blesses those who protect cats.
 Killing a cat in Egyptian culture was a crime that was subsequently punishable by death.
-The death of a cat was mourned, and it wasn’t uncommon for people to be buried or mummified with their cats.
+People mourned the death of a cat, and they often buried or mummified their cats with them.

 Although in Japan, a black cat crossing your path means good luck.
 Japanese women will own a black cat in hopes of attracting suitors.
 In general, the Japanese culture honors cats.
 The most famous Japanese cat may be Maneki Neko, or Lucky Cat.
 This cat has one raised, waving paw that is believed to bring good fortune and prosperity.
 Depending on if it’s their left paw or the right paw raised, the Maneki Neko may be beckoning for customers or money.